makersacademy/bowling-challenge/README.md

 As a bowler
 So I can enjoy the tension of two rolls per frame
 I would like to be able to bowl every roll (2 per frame) separately.

+As a bowler
+So I can smash an opponent
+I would like to be able to play a 2 player game against the computer.
 ```